ironheart901/vue2-dynamic-theme/README.md

 # vue2-dynamic-theme

-A dynamic theme plugin for Vue2 projects that allows for runtime theming.
+A dynamic theme plugin for Vue2 projects that allows for runtime color theming.

 ## Installation